-“Men tend to be less attentive to their health, but they certainly have risks for many illnesses that need to be addressed,” says Steven J. Fox, MD, a Northwestern Medicine internal medicine physician.
-“It’s imperative for them to get their physical and get appropriately screened.”
+“Men tend to be less attentive to their health, but they certainly have risks for many illnesses that need to be addressed,” says says Jeffrey A. Linder, MD, MPH, FACP, chief of General Internal Medicine and Geriatrics at Northwestern Memorial Hospital.
+“It’s imperative for them to get regular check-ups and get appropriately screened.”

 Between visits, men of any age can follow these guidelines for a long and healthy life:

 - If you smoke, quit.
-Your primary care provider can help you find the resources you need to kick this addictive habit.
+Your primary care physician can help you find the resources you need to kick this addictive habit.